 - 0.7 l beef stock or water

-- 150 g crème fraiche
+- 150 g crème fraîche

 - 100 ml whiskey

-- 200 g skyr
+- 200 g Skyr

-- Nasturtium or parsley to garnish
+- Nasturtium or parsley for garnish

 Preparation: